L♥️ve Language

 February is our month friends! ♥️

 Canines are known for our powers of UNCONDITIONAL LOVE, and I have learned that some super smart hoomans (called scientists) have been studying this for years!
-For example, did you know that just by petting our canine coat, we help hoomans to relax?
-Yup, we have all kinds of powers that benefit our hoomans.
-I guess another study showed that just by spending time with us can lower hooman blood pressure, reduce their heart rate, and even improve their heart health.
-We are awesome! ♥️
+For example, did you know that just by petting my canine coat, I help my hoomans relax?
+Yup, I come fully equipped with calming powers.
+Apparently, another study showed that simply spending time with a dog like me can lower hooman blood pressure, slow their heart rate, and even improve heart health.
+I know.
+I’m impressive.♥️

 Now I am not a scientist, but I too have tested all kinds of ways to show my hooman love.
 Since this is the “love month”, I thought I would share some of my favorite love languages.
 I use these daily to let my hooman know she is a very important person in my life. ♥️

-I guess those scientists found that canine heartbeats can synchronize with our owner’s, and create a “calming connection”.
-I am not sure if my heart beats the same as my hooman, but I do try my hardest to help her out by laying completely acrossed her body.
-Kinda like a 60 pound weighted blanket.
-I think that by pressing close to her I am helping her know she is safe with me (and not going anywhere). ♥️
+I guess those scientists found that canine heartbeats can synchronize with our owners’, and create a “calming connection”.
+I am not sure if my heart beats the same as my hooman, but I do try my hardest to help her out by lying completely across her body.
+Kinda like a 60-pound weighted blanket.
+I think that by pressing close to her, I am helping her know she is safe with me (and not going anywhere).
+I like to think of this as my Physical Touch Love Language, also known as Full-Body Commitment. ♥️

 Another easy way to show my love is to stare deeeeep into my hooman’s eyes.
-I guess those smarty science peeps did some research and discovered that a nice long canine-2-hooman stare releases oxytocin, that is the “love hormone” that reduces stress.
-So I try and stare at my hooman when she is in the kitchen so she is nice and relaxed while cooking up those tasty treats.♥️
+I guess those smarty science peeps did some research and discovered that a nice long canine-2-hooman stare releases oxytocin, which is the “love hormone” that reduces stress.
+So I try to stare at my hooman when she is in the kitchen so she is nice and relaxed while cooking up those tasty treats.
+This is my Quality Time Love Language, especially effective when food may be involved. ♥️

 This last strategy can be a risky one.
 If you try this one, do your homework.
 I have found bringing my hooman a slipper usually gets her to smile.
-A couple of times I brought her what she loudly told me was her “work shoe” and she did not smile at all.
-So if you try this one – proceed with caution!
-(I am not sure if scientists know about this love language strategy). ♥️
+A couple of times, I brought her what she loudly told me was her “work shoe”, and she did not smile at all.
+So – proceed with caution!
+This is my Gift Giving Love Language, and like all gifts, presentation matters. ♥️

-So friends, there you have it – some easy ways to show your love.
-I know most of my canine friends come by this naturally, but if you struggle to show affection just start out slow with a tail tap and work your way into weighted blanket.
-Seriously though, it really doesn’t matter HOW you show your love – just that you DO it.
-Get out there and let those you love know how important they are to you! ♥️
+So friends, there you have it.
+A few simple ways I show my love.
+Most canines do this naturally, but if you are new to expressing affection, just start slow with a tail tap and work your way up to becoming a full-size weighted blanket.
+Seriously, though, it doesn’t matter HOW you show your love, only that you DO.
+February is a great reminder, but love is an everyday adventure.
+Now get out there and let those you love know how important they are to you! ♥️

 Bark at you next month!